 Recommended Reading: 4 Tips for Photographing Nature’s Smaller Scenes

-Leave the wide-angle lens in your camera bag and use a telezoom or macro lens instead.
-Zoom in on various objects and scenes and see if there’s anything that separates itself.
-The image above was captured at 200mm as I was zooming in on a hillside that had a few yellow trees standing out from the rest.
+Leave the wide-angle lens in your bag and challenge yourself to use a telezoom or macro lens instead.
+Zoom in on various objects and scenes to see if there’s anything that stands out.
+You might be surprised by what you find!